 Our students and staff work tirelessly to support a wide rage of charities.
-During the 2017/18 academic year we raised an amazing £31,000 which supported 14 charities.
-Including -
+During the 2018/19 academic year we raised an amazing £28,000 which supported a number of charities.

 We work in partnership with local primary and secondary schools to support, enthuse and develop students’ learning with an extensive variety of enrichment opportunities.

 This spirit is also reflected in our regular international trips which include the USA, Germany, France, Spain, Italy, South Africa and Iceland.